hillarymuller/phase-3-project-frontend/README.md

 # WISCONSIN HIKING TRAILS - Frontend

 ## Description
 I recently moved to Wisconsin, and I'm eager to explore a new state.
 I built this application for a user to keep track of trails they would like to hike.
-The frontend of this app is very simple, since the maind goal of this project was to use Sinatra for the first time to build a backend.
+The frontend of this app is very simple, since the main goal of this project was to use Sinatra for the first time to build a backend.

 The app is very green, just like the Wisconsin parks, and allows users to: